Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: Abstract

 \section{Abstract}

-In a recent paper we have established the form of the metric-torsional conformal gravitational field equations; in the present paper we study their vacuum configurations: in this case we will consider torsion to have a specific form, and we will find exact solutions.
-A discussion will follow.
+In a recent paper we have established the form of the metric-torsional conformal gravitational field equations, and in the present paper we study their vacuum configurations; we will consider a specific situation that will enable us to look for the torsionless limit: two types of special exact solutions are found eventually.
+A discussion on general remarks will follow.